Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Evaluation

-The software stack in the CVM includes Ubuntu 24.04 with kernel version 6.11.0-1018-azure, NVIDIA open driver version 570.158.01, CUDA 12.8, Python 3.12.3, and PyTorch 2.7.1.
-For LLM, our evaluation utilizes Llama 2~\cite{touvron2023llama} with 7B and 13B, Llama 3~\cite{llama3} with 8B, Llama 3.2 with 1B and 3B, and Code Llama~\cite{codellama} with 7B, 13B and 34B parameters.
+The software stack in the CVM includes Ubuntu 24.04 with kernel version 6.11.0, Nvidia open driver version 570.158.01, CUDA 12.8, Python 3.12.3, and PyTorch 2.7.1.
+For LLM, we utilizes Llama 3~\cite{llama3} with 8B, Llama 3.2 with 1B and 3B, and Code Llama~\cite{codellama} with 7B, 13B and 34B parameters.

 For overhead evaluation, we measure the latency both with Nvidia MPS~\cite{nvidia_mps} enabled and disabled.
-It is worth noting that, to use MPS, it requires no modifications to our implementation.
+We note that, to use MPS, it requires no modifications to the implementation.